rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 (that is, whether a step can be executed without interfering other steps).
 This independency is called "atomicity" of an operation.

-In the analogy with car manufacturing, the speed of conveyor belt is the "clock" of CPU, parts are "input", doing something is "operation", and the car structure on the conveyor belt is "output".
+In the analogy with car manufacturing, the speed of conveyor belt is the "clock" of CPU, parts are "input", doing something is an "operation", and the car structure on the conveyor belt is "output".

 So, we can think of an algorithm as a series of black boxes with an input and an output.
 ![Input -> Algorithm -> Output]({{ page.root }}{% link files/serial_task_flow.png %})